 Lightweight and Easy to Operate

-Most of the models feature a removable ball that is very lightweight, making it easy to operate.
+Most of the models feature a removable ball that's lightweight, making it easy to operate.

 Convertible to a Fifth Wheel

 A gooseneck adapter is capable of adapting a fifth-wheel connection.
 This allows it to pull the trailer with a semi-tractor or an equipped truck having a fifth-wheel hitch.
 This is also known as a kingpin hitch.

 Of course there are some drawbacks when using such an adapter, so you need to be mindful of these:

 The extra torque caused by the gooseneck adapter may stretch the frame more than its limits, which may cause damage.